Part 0 · Entry

 The best reading of this book is as a coherent worldview built on chosen existential commitments, where mathematics demonstrates how these commitments cohere, not as metaphysics proving ethics proving politics in an unbroken chain of logical necessity.

-Postulates and definitions (Chapters §I–§III): chosen starting points, not self-evident truths.
+Postulates and definitions (Chapters §I–§III): chosen starting points.
 You are invited to accept them provisionally and see where they lead.
+These are the foundation; nothing below them can be appealed to.

-Bridge axioms and existential commitments (Chapter §VI, the Four Faiths): these are the “is-to-ought” leaps where the book moves from describing reality to proposing how to live.
-They are clearly marked and independently rejectable.
-If you reject a bridge axiom, the propositions that depend on it lose their normative force, but the descriptive framework remains intact.
+Bridge axioms and existential commitments (Chapter §VI, the Four Faiths): the “is-to-ought” leaps where the book moves from describing reality to proposing how to live.
+Each is clearly marked, and Chapter §VI maps what survives if you reject any one of them.
+These are the load-bearing joints of the entire ethical and political architecture.

 The Architecture of This Book